Onyx Gautam (they/she)

 Fields Institute conference on singularities and cosmic censorship 05.2026

-ICERM workshop on extremal black holes and the third law of black hole thermodynamics 01.2026
+ICERM workshop on extremal black holes and the third law of black hole thermodynamics (slides, video) 01.2026

 Notes